Frequently Asked Questions

 I have helped many women have their VBAC babies and am most familiar with and sensitive to the special needs of VBAC women.

-If you have had one prior cesarean section I can work with you however if you have had more, I will not be able to work with you.
+If you have had one prior cesarean section we can work with you however if you have had more, we will not be able to work with you.

 To start the process we would have a TOLAC (trial of labor after cesarean) and VBAC consultation so I may learn about the unique circumstances leading to your cesarean section.
-You would bring a copy of your surgical record with you from your delivery.
+You would bring a copy of your operative report and prenatal records.
 You will also meet my collaborating MFM physician and Director of Labor and Delivery, Shane Wasden, MD for confirmation that you are a medically appropriate TOLAC/VBAC client.